Combinatorial Optimization of AC Optimal Power Flow with Discrete Demands in Radial Networks: Evaluation Studies

 Fig~\ref{fig:obj13} (resp., \ref{fig:obj123}) presents the objective values obtained by {\sc PTAS}, Gurobi numerical solver, and the lower bounds to the true optimal values by fractional solutions with relaxed discrete demands (i.e., setting all $x_k \in [0,1]$) respectively using the RBTS 13-node network (resp., IEEE 123-node network) for up to $3500$ users.
 Each run was evaluated with over $40$ random instances.
 PTAS will terminate, when its objective value is close to the lower bound.
 The objective values of PTAS are often close to the true optimal values.
 This is because the number of fractional components in the relaxed problem {\sc P1} is often small.
 Fig.~\ref{fig:frac} shows the ratio of fractional components over $4m$ is close to 10\%, which stays small when the number of users increases.

 The empirical approximation ratios of PTAS for the two networks are plotted in Fig.~\ref{fig:ar} against the number of users.
 We observe that the empirical approximation ratio is close to 1.2 in most cases.
 This occurs when the optimal solution satisfies all demands, whereas PTAS (without partial guessing) rounds some fractional demands to zero, which incurs a high cost.
 There are few instances with a larger empirical approximation ratio, but increasing partial guessing is able to resolve this issue, which is still within polynomial running time.
-Although a numerical solver (e.g., Gurobi) may be able to obtain comparable solutions as PTAS, it cannot provide any theoretical guarantee on approximation ratio, unlike PTAS.
+We observe from Fig.~\ref{fig:ar} that the approximation ratio is always below $1.8$, even without the additional guessing step.
+Therefore for $\epsilon \ge 0.8$ we may not need guessing step in practice. {Fig.~\ref{fig:ar_e} shows the empirical approximation ratio of {\sc PTAS} {\em with} patial guessing against differnt values for $\epsilon$.
+In our implementation of {\sc PTAS}, partial guessing is acheived by random sampling, and the algorithm terminates if it either obtains a solution of at most $1+\epsilon$ of the fractional solution, or reaches a given timeout value of $100$.
+We observe from the figure that the empirical approximation ratio falls below the theoretical (depicted by the dashed line). }